willclarkson/lsstScratchWIC/README.md

 ### Handling the OpSim runs ###

-* The OpSim database files are large (typically 4.4G per run) so it's probably not a good idea to include them in this repository.
+* The OpSim database files are large (typically 4.4G per run) so it's probably not a good idea to include them in this repository (updating would take a long time!).

 * When running, I have been putting a symlink to the opsim run into the working directory.
 Something lke the following: